johnalison/WorkingPhilosophy/BeTheGood.md

 - Its often obvious what the right thing to do is, the problem is mainly one of discipline, not knowledge.
     eg: eating right/exercising/sleep/being a dependable person

+- Its not enough to have a good mind, the main thing is to use it well - Descarte